bgord/knowledge/concepts.md

 Primitive Obsession isn't necessarily about code only using primitive types - it's when the valid values from your domain are fundamentally different from what the primitive type considers valid.

 ---

+**Developer productivity metrics**

+Lead time for changes
+- duration from the moment a developer commits a change to the point it gets deployed in a production

+Change Failure Rate
+- The percentage of deployed changes that fail, requiring a subsequent fix or rollback.

+Change Failure Rate
+- The percentage of deployed changes that fail, requiring a subsequent fix or rollback.

+Deployment Frequency
+- The number of times a team deploys code to production within a given time frame

+Time to Restore Service
+- The duration required to recover from a service outage or a critical incident and restore the application to its normal operating condition.

+Mean Time to Recover
+- The average time it takes to restore a system or application to its normal function after experiencing a failure or outage.

+Cycle Time
+- The duration from the moment work begins to when it’s completed and delivered.

+Uptime
+- Duration a system or application is operational and available to users without any downtime or interruptions.

+Developer Velocity
+- Rate at which a team completes work within a specific timeframe, typically during a sprint in Agile methodologies.

+---